Superfund Research Program

 A New Solar-Powered Approach for Groundwater Decontamination

-Trichloroethylene (TCE), a chlorinated hydrocarbon that is used as an industrial solvent and degreaser, is one of the most common soil and groundwater contaminants in the United States.
-A research team led by Akram Alshawabkeh, Ph.D., from the Northeastern University Superfund Research Program has developed a new, low-cost strategy for remediating this contaminant.
+SRP-funded researchers have developed a low cost, solar-powered solution for removing trichloroethylene (TCE) from groundwater.
+TCE, a chlorinated hydrocarbon that is used as an industrial solvent and degreaser, is one of the most common soil and groundwater contaminants in the United States.
+The system, developed by Akram Alshawabkeh, Ph.D., uses the sun’s rays to generate an electric current to break down TCE into ethane and other byproducts.

 In a study published in the February 2012 edition of Environmental Science & Technology, the researchers outline a novel method that uses iron ions (Fe(II)) along with a palladium (Pd) catalyst to enhance oxidative degradation of TCE, which typically occurs as a side reaction during traditional TCE hydrodechlorination.
 Their method is particularly suited for sustained treatment of aquifers since a solar-powered system can be engineered for in situ implementation.